IBM/agile-tutorial/docs/1-INSTALL.md

 1. Go to the [ZenHub Enterprise](https://zenhub.ibm.com/setup/download) page.
 1. Choose and install the appropriate browser extension or web application
-    * Google Chrome: browser extension.
-    * Mozilla Firefox: browser extension
-    * Other browsers: web app.
+    * Browser extension: only for Google Chrome and Firefox.
+    * Web application: any browser.
-1. Sign in with your GitHub Enterprise credentials.
+1. Sign in with your **GitHub Enterprise** credentials.
 1. Select `brl-its` as organization and `agile-tutorial` as repository in the [web app](https://zenhub.ibm.com/app/workspaces/agile-tutorial-5c240173b7d41fe10dbe52e6/boards) or the [ZenHub tab](https://github.ibm.com/brl-its/agile-tutorial#zenhub) using the browser extension.

 ## Installing Visual Studio Code